Janus Henricus Donker Curtius: Biography

 Curtius followed with the Dutch-Japanese Friendship Treaty of January 1856, which opened the city and port of Nagasaki to Dutch traders, who were no longer to be confined to their prison-like location in Dejima.
 However, the treaty was severely condemned in the Dutch Parliament and by the Minister of Colonies for its lack of a paragraph confirming trading rights.
 Curtius was forced to negotiate a follow-on agreement called the 'Additional Articles' in October 1857.
 Among the Japanese concessions to the Dutch in the "Additional Articles" was a pledge that the Dutch may practice Christianity in Japan; this constituted the first allowance of Christianity of any kind in Japan since the beginning of the Sakoku policy.
 In 1857 Curtius published a little book on Japanese grammar (Proeve eener Japansche spraakkunst) which was corrected and enlarged by J.J.
 Hoffman, Professor of Japanese and Chinese at Leiden University.

-However, during this time Curtius was also plagued with administrative problems, and issued with his staff led him to dismiss most of his employees and order them back to Batavia.
+However, during this time Curtius was also plagued with administrative problems, and issues with his staff led him to dismiss most of his employees and order them back to Batavia.

 In 1858 Curtius made a ceremonial visit to Edo as representative of the King William III of the Netherlands to pay tribute to Shogun Tokugawa Iesada.
 He was accompanied by his secretary Dirk de Graeff van Polsbroek, who left a description of the voyage to Edo in his diary.
 In Edo, Curtius found that the American Consul Townsend Harris had concluded the Treaty of Amity and Commerce, which gave the Americans a far more advantageous position for trade than what had been enjoyed by the Dutch.
 He therefore concluded a new treaty between the Netherlands and Japan based on the American treaty, with the additional clause that the use of Fumi-e to check for illegal Kirishitan at the Nagasaki magistrate would be abolished.

 During his stay in Japan Curtius acquired a collection of 111 books on Rangaku, which are today preserved at the Leiden University Library.
 Curtius left Japan in 1860 for Batavia.
 In 1861 he concluded a treaty between Siam and the Netherlands, after which he returned to Amsterdam.
 In 1864, he remarried to Geertruida Margaretha Constance Balck.
 He subsequently was employed by the Internationale Crediet Maatschappij at Rotterdam.
 Curtius died in his native Arnhem in 1879.